Invoice approval workflow for accounts payable teams: a complete guide

 08 / 08

-Audit trail and compliance
+Approval audit trail and compliance

-Every approval request maintains a full ApprovalHistory record.
+Every approval request maintains a full approval history record.
 Each entry stores the action, user, previous and new status, decision, reason, optional notes, structured metadata, IP address, user agent, and timestamp.
 The history is append-only and survives any change to the underlying document.

 This covers the accounting archive obligations and GDPR traceability requirements.
 An auditor can reconstruct the full decision chain.